giulialeto/bluesky/bluesky/plugins/ai4realnet_scripted_automation_src/README.md

-# AI4REALNET D1.2 Scripted automation
+# AI4REALNET D1.2 Scripted automation (workload and re-routing) plugin for BlueSky,supporting use case ATM-UC2
-As part of the Air Traffic Management (ATM) lecture at TU Delft, 2025.

 ## Table of Contents